Headaches are widely viewed as a common side effect of birth control pills. But is the pill itself to blame for your headache?

 The risk of stroke may be increased further if you experience migraine headaches with aura while taking the combination birth control pill.

 Birth control pill use may increase the risk of cervical cancer.
 More research is needed to clarify the role of birth control pills in developing cervical cancer.
-The birth control pill may also decrease the risk of other female reproductive cancers, such as ovarian and endometrial cancers.
+The birth control pill may also decrease the risk of other reproductive cancers, such as ovarian and endometrial cancers.
 Breast cancer risk due to birth control use is unclear.

 Birth control pills don’t protect against sexually transmitted infections, so you should use a barrier method during sexual activity.